These 5 Fire-Breathing Books Will Warm The Hearts Of Dragon Fans

 The Bone Ships

-Due to be published in in September, The Bone Ships has already built up plenty of anticipation — and with good reason.
+Due to be published in September, The Bone Ships has already built up plenty of anticipation — and with good reason.
 The opening installment of R.J.
 Barker's The Tide Child Trilogy, the novel is set in a seafaring milieu called The Hundred Isles, torn apart by contentious nations who wage war on the oceans.
 But the book's greatest angle is how it portrays dragons.
-Long thought extinct, these aquatic creatures have been exhumed and used as building materials: Their bones are turned into the skeletons of the ships, then used to fight a never-ending maritime battles.
+Long thought extinct, these aquatic creatures have been exhumed and used as building materials: Their bones are turned into the skeletons of the ships, then used to fight never-ending maritime battles.
 Joron Twiner is a conflicted sailor caught up in the pursuit of a supposedly still-living dragon.
 Barker's previous series, the acclaimed The Wounded Kingdom Trilogy, was a powerhouse of gritty fantasy, and The Bone Ships promises to launch one of this season's greatest, grandest dragon sagas.

 Jason Heller is a Hugo Award-winning editor and author of the new book Strange Stars: David Bowie, Pop Music, and the Decade Sci-Fi Exploded.
 He's on Twitter: @jason_m_heller